UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 Running your tests
 ==================

-.. rst-class:: medium

 How do you actually run your tests?

 running tests in a single module